open-telemetry/opentelemetry.io/content/en/docs/demo/services/product-catalog.md

 ```

 Adding attributes to a span is accomplished using `SetAttributes` on the span
 object.
-In the `GetProduct` function an attribute for the product id is added to
+In the `GetProduct` function an attribute for the product ID is added to
 the span.

 ```go